BNNorman/dragino-1/Installation.md

 python test_downlink.py
 ```

-to check downlink messages are received *after scheduling one in the TTN console first*
+to check downlink messages are received after scheduling one in the TTN console first.

 # Using GPS